Questions? Reach a real person:

 The Bombproof Recall System fixes this in a specific order.

 First, you un-poison the cue.
 The old word is retired.
 A new one gets built from scratch with a clean slate — charged with the best rewards your dog knows, in the easiest possible setting, with zero chance of failure.
+Fukuzawa & Hayashi (2013) showed that food reward produces the fastest, most reliable learning — which is why the new cue gets paired with the highest-value treats your dog has ever tasted.
 The new cue becomes the best word in your dog's vocabulary.

 Then you ladder distractions.
 You don't go from living room to dog park.
 You build a progression: driveway, sidewalk, quiet park, busy trail, dog park.
 At each step, the dog succeeds.
 The reinforcement history gets thicker.
 The cue gets stronger.